rgomez31UAQ/M5PORKCHOP_Pwnagotchi-Cardputer/README.md

         [!]
 VULNERABLE  - Open/WEP/WPA1/WPS - security from 2004
         [!]
 DEAUTH_TGT  - No WPA3, no PMF, no protection, no mercy

-    Want real ML?
+    Want real ML inference on-device?
 Train your own model on Edge Impulse and drop it in.
 The scaffold is ready.
+The pig is waiting.

 ----[ 3.8 - Enhanced ML Mode